Understanding the Differences Between 2-Plate and 3-Plate Molds in Injection Molding

 Example Applications:

-2-plate molds are ideal for larger, straightforward parts such as automotive panels, flat plastic containers, or industrial equipment components.
+2-plate moulds are ideal for larger, straightforward parts such as automotive panels, flat plastic containers, or industrial equipment components.

 What is a 3-Plate Mold?